AlexMc889/Portfolio/Active Directory Attack & Defense/Images/kerberoast/kerberoast writeup.md

 # Kerberoasting Attack & Detection

 ## What is Kerberoasting
-- Kerberoasting is when a domain user requests a Kerberos ticket from a Service Princpial Name (SPN), targeting service accounts
+- Kerberoasting is when a domain user requests a Kerberos ticket from a Service Principal Name (SPN), targeting service accounts
 - The attacker stores the encrypted ticket offline and attempts to crack it with tools like Hashcat or John The Ripper
 - If bruteforce is successful the attacker can impersonate the account and inherit access to anything granted to the compromised account